 Long-term care leave

 You can take long-term care leave if you need to care for someone who is terminally ill or if you need to provide necessary care for someone who is ill or in need of help.
-You may take up to 6 times your weekly working hours within 12 months.
+You may take up to 6 times your weekly working hours in 12 months.

 Paid leave